Application Overview – U.S. Fellows

 Potential Research Hosts in Japan and Alumni Profiles

-It is also strongly recommended that applicants review the lab websites of the Potential Research Hosts in Japan and the 2016 U.S. Fellow Profiles page to learn more about what the experience of conducting research in Japan is like.
-This will help you better understand the program overall and may help you as you write your application essays.
-However, remember that your experience will be unique and different from our 2016 participants.
+Remember, your experience will be unique and different from our past participants.
 Research host labs and projects may vary, the members of a research group will change as students graduate and new students join, and each participant’s motivations, personality, and attitude will be different and influence your experience in Japan.
 No two student’s experiences will be exactly alike.